Construction Injury Overview

 - If possible, try to preserve any evidence related to your injury, by taking photographs of the area where you were injured (and the injuries themselves), or keeping the equipment or tool that was involved in your injury.

 Your next consideration should be to find an attorney to help you evaluate your potential claim.
 More often than not, your case can be won or lost based on the work done before it ever goes to trial, depending on the results of the investigation and fact-finding that your lawyer will undertake on your behalf.
-Fortunately, you can have the facts of your claim reviewed by a qualified attorney free of charge.
+Fortunately, you can have an initial claim review by a qualified attorney free of charge.